wso2-attic/esb-connectors/bigquery/bigquery-connector/bigquery-connector-1.0.0/README.txt

    v)   query              -  A query string, following the BigQuery query syntax, of the query to execute(This should be always 'SELECT count(*) FROM [publicdata:samples.github_nested]').
    vi)  defaultDatasetId   -  A unique ID for the dataset, without the project name.
 The ID must contain only letters (a-z, A-Z), numbers (0-9), or underscores (_).
 The maximum length is 1,024 characters. vii) runQueryProjectId  -  Id of the project noted in above step 3(v).

+ 6. Make sure ESB is up and running.

  7. Navigate to "<ESB_CONNECTOR_HOME>/" and run the following command.
      $ mvn clean install